 Article 1

-These Criteria are prescribed pursuant to the provisions of Article 14 Paragraph 6 of the Act for the Recruitment and Employment of Foreign Professionals (hereinafter referred to as “the Act”).
+These Standards are prescribed pursuant to paragraph 6 of Article 14 of the Act for the Recruitment and Employment of Foreign Professionals (hereinafter referred to as “the Act”).

 Article 2

-Bad character as referred to in Article 14 Paragraph 1 Subparagraph 2 and Article 16 Paragraph 1 Subparagraph 1 of the Act means any one of the following:
+Bad characters as referred to in subparagraph 2, paragraph 1 of article 14 and subparagraph 1, paragraph 1,of Article 16 of the Act means any one of the following circumstances:

 (1) Carrying a harmful instrument, chemical compound, or other dangerous item without justifiable reason.

-(2) Placing, throwing or launching an article in a way that threatens harm to the person or property of another.
+(2) Placing, throwing or launching an article in a way that threatens harm to other or property of other.

 (3) Leading, controlling or joining a gang that poses a threat to social order.